yanxu2021/ApartmentUs1/Challenge 3 - Authentication.md

 ## 7. Created Seeds

+**Seeds** are mock data that developers can load into the backend database and used during for scaffolding an application.
+Seeds will live with the application file structure rather than on each developer's computer.

 **Managing Seeds**

 To add seeds to the database, first we must create a database, create a model or resource, and run a migration.

-To add seeds run the command `$ rails db:seed` in the terminal.
+To add seeds run the command `$ rails db:seed` in the terminal. *One thing to keep in mind is that every time your run `$ rails db:seed` the code will execute and add data to your database.*

 From there you can drop into the Rails console `$ rails c` and look for the user and apartment with `User.all` and `Apartment.all`.
 There will be a collection of cat hashes with unique ids, created_at timestamps, and updated_at timestamps.